DioxusLabs/dioxus/packages/core/README.md

     // Next, create a new VirtualDom using this app as the root component. let mut dom = VirtualDom::new(app);

-    // The initial render of the dom will generate mutations for the real dom to apply. let mut mutations = dioxus_core::Mutations::default();
-    dom.rebuild(&mut mutations);
+    // Register an in-memory collector at the root target.
+The initial render
+    // populates it with mutations.
+    dom.insert_render_target(
+        dioxus_core::RenderTargetId::ROOT,
+        dioxus_core::Mutations::default(),
+    );
+    dom.rebuild();
 }
 ```